 RCLC has loaner equipment for new players only.
 However, this is on a first-come, first-served basis.
 We will do our best to accomodate as many new players as possible.
 We cannot guarantee loaner gear will be available and we might only have certain items in which to loan out.
 A deposit will be required for any items borrowed.

 What if my child doesn't like Lacrosse?
 Can I get a refund?

 We understand that players change their minds or that some might find the sport too aggressive.
 Refund requests awill be decided on a case by case basis only.
 Please see our Refund Policy

 How often are practices and games?

-Practices times might vary depending upon the coach and your child's age group.
-Most teams practice 2-3 time a week for a couple of hours.
+Practice times vary depending upon the coach and your child's age group.
+Most teams practice 2-3 times a week for a couple of hours.
 Games are usually on a Saturday or Sunday.
 Occassionally, teams will play games twice in one weekend but it is rare.